 To accomplish this, the best thing to do is to downsize.
 Go through everything you own and identify the things that you do not need and can do without, the rubbish and, of course, the useful.

-Throw out all the rubbish.
+Throw out all the rubbish, if you’ve accumulated a lot over time you might need the help of a rubbish removal Sydney CBD expert to take care of it for you.
 As for the things that are in good condition but do not serve any real purpose in your life, decide whether you should give them away or sell them.
 It’s better to sell if you really need additional cash for the move.
 As for the useful batch, assess their true value in the life that you will be creating in your new home.

 For example, your children have this lovely multi playset in the yard at the moment, but you will be moving to an apartment building that may have its own playground or is located just across from the local park.
 Perhaps, it would be better to just include it in your items to sell instead of bringing it with you.
 Alternatively, , if you are feeling generous, you can donate it to a children’s care facility, give it away to a friend or relative with kids and the space needed to set it up.